 The conceptual model of the developed MANET-DEVS simulator is shown in Figure 2 in its most basic form.
 The basic network components are depicted in Figure 2 in the form of interacting elements composing a network and its experimental frame.
-They represent modular design allows integration of the new models easily.
-Models designed based on DEVS atomic and coupled model specification are flexible to add enhancements.
-As it is seen in the Figure 2 the components in the MANET-DEVS simulator works together with the DEVS core.
-The class diagrams prepared for MANET-DEVS environment is shown in Figure 3.
+They represent a modular design that allows integration of the new models easily.
+Models designed based on DEVS atomic and coupled model specification are flexible for adding enhancements.
+As seen in Figure 2, the components in the MANET-DEVS simulator work together with the DEVS core.
+The class diagrams prepared for the MANET-DEVS environment are shown in Figure 3.